phoe/petri/README.md

 A Common Lisp implementation of
 [Petri nets](https://en.wikipedia.org/wiki/Petri_net).

+## Warning

+This README is beta-quality.
+It will be fixed and extended one day.

 ## Introduction

 The original Petri net notation mentions transitions and places.
 Because the